Home / Jobs and Careers

 What GPA Do Employers Look For?

-According to NACE (National Association of Colleges and Employers), 67% of employers screen candidates by GPA when hiring new graduates.
+According to NACE (National Association of Colleges and Employers), about 42% of employers planned to screen candidates by GPA when hiring new graduates in 2026, down from 73% in 2019.
 The most common cutoff is 3.0, but competitive industries set the bar much higher.
 Here is what each industry expects and when GPA stops mattering.

-of employers screen by GPA for new graduates
+of employers plan to screen by GPA for new graduates in 2026

 Industry-Specific GPA Expectations